Today I’ve got something special for you: An interview with Matt, the Aussie Firebug!

 However, I continued to follow his journey over the years.
 Over time – especially in the last 2-3 years – Matt shifted away from the hardcore race to FI toward a slower, more lifestyle-focused approach.
 It was quite an impressive transformation, in my opinion.

 These days, Matt and I share very similar attitudes towards FI and what it means to live a good life.
-I really enjoyed chatting with him when he invited me on his podcast last year, so I was excited when he agreed to this interview here on the blog.
+I really enjoyed chatting with him when he invited me on the Aussie Firebug Podcast last year, so I was excited when he agreed to this interview here on the blog.

 In this interview, we discuss